wguyman/mixedreality/Docs/motion-controllers.md

 When using motion controllers to point and commit, your users will use the controller to target and then take action by pulling its trigger.
 Users who pull the trigger vigorously may end up aiming the controller higher at the end of their trigger pull than they'd intended.

 To manage any such recoil that may occur when users pull the trigger, your app can snap its targeting ray when the trigger's analog axis value rises above 0.0.
-You can then then take action using that targeting ray a few frames later once the trigger value reaches 1.0, as long as the final press occurs within a short time window.
+You can then take action using that targeting ray a few frames later once the trigger value reaches 1.0, as long as the final press occurs within a short time window.
 When using the higher-level composite Tap gesture, Windows will manage this targeting ray capture and timeout for you.

 ## Grip pose vs. pointing pose